Dr. Jeyasekharan Hospital & Nursing Home: History

 In June 1965, Dr. N.D.
 Jeyasekharan left the Neyyoor Medical Mission after serving it for nearly nine years.
 He and his wife Rani started a nursing home with bare necessities.
 Shortly thereafter, the doctor decided to build a set of rooms with basic amenities, a good theatre and a labour room.
 Those were times when there were no tar roads, no street lights and no traffic except a few lorries as it was an isolated corner of the town.
 Fifty patient rooms, an operating theatre, a labour room and a general ward were built.

 The Jeyasekharan Nursing Home was opened in a public meeting on 15 November 1967 by Dr. A. Asirvatham.
 Dr. Asirvatham, Principal and Dean of Madurai Medical College, was a former teacher of Dr. Jeyasekharan at Madras Medical College.

 Today, the hospital is recognized by the National Board of Examinations, New Delhi.

-Medical students from the U.K. and Germany have been coming here for their elective postings.
+The Trust is at present run by Trustees Dr.Devaprasath Jeyasekharan, Dr.Sabu Jeyasekharan & Dr. Ranjit Jeyasekharan, Administrators Dr. Renu Devaprasath, Mrs. Beena Sabu & Mrs. Sujatha Ranjit.

 Dr. N.D.
 Jeyasekharan took premature retirement, giving way for his sons to carry on the work he started.
 He died on 30 January 2006.